-- 1) In respect of its fixed assets: - a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets i.e Property, Plant and Equipment("PPE"). - b) As informed to us by the management, the Company has a policy of physically verifying fixed assets (PPE) in a phased manner over a period which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-We are informed that there were no material discrepancies noticed on such verification and the same has been properly dealt with in the books of account. - c) According to the information and explanations given to us and the title deeds / lease deeds and other records examined by us, we report that the title deeds / lease deeds in respect of all the immovable properties of land which are freehold, immovable properties of land that have been taken on lease and buildings, as disclosed as Fixed Asset (PPE) in Note 8 to the standalone financial statements, are held in the name of the Company or in the erstwhile name of the Company or in the name of the transferor companies which have merged into the Company, as at the balance sheet date. - 2) According to the information and explanation given to us, the inventories have been physically verified by the management at reasonable intervals during the year except for goods in transit and stocks with third parties for which most of the confirmation certificates have been obtained by the Company.
-The discrepancies noticed on such physical verification between physical stock and book records were not material and have been adequately dealt with in the books of account. - 3) According to the information and explanations given to us, the Company has not granted any loan, secured or unsecured, to companies, firms, Limited Liability Partnership or other parties covered in the register maintained under Section 189 of the Companies Act, 2013.
-Accordingly, paragraph 3(iii) of the Order is not applicable to the Company. - 4) In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of Section 185 and 186 of the Companies Act, 2013. - 5) According to the information and explanations given to us, the Company has not accepted any deposits as per the directives issued by the Reserve Bank of India under the provisions of Sections 73 to 76 or any other relevant provisions of the Act and the rules framed there under.
+- (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company and as disclosed in note no 68 of Standalone Financial Statements, the Company has been sanctioned working capital limits in excess of five crore rupees, in aggregate, from banks or financial institutions on the basis of security of current assets of the Company.
+We have observed differences in the quarterly returns or statements filed by the Company with such banks or financial institutions as compared to the books of account maintained by the Company.
+However, we have not carried out a specific audit of such statements.
+The details of such differences are given in note no. 68 of the standalone financial statements of the Company. - 3) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013.
+Accordingly, clause 3(iii) of the order is not applicable. - 4) There are no loans and security in respect of which provisions of sections 185 and 186 of the Companies Act, 2013 are applicable.
+Further, investments made and guarantees provided in respect of which provisions of sections 185 and 186 of the Companies Act, 2013 are applicable have been complied with by the Company. - 5) The Company has neither accepted any deposits from the public nor accepted any amounts which are deemed to be deposits within the meaning of sections 73 to 76 of the Companies Act and the rules made thereunder, to the extent applicable.
 Accordingly, paragraph 3(v) of the Order is not applicable to the Company. - 6) We have broadly reviewed the books of accounts maintained by the Company pursuant to the rules prescribed by the Central Government for maintenance of cost records under Section 148(1) of the Companies Act, 2013 in relation to products manufactured, and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
-We have not, made a detailed examination of the records with a view to determine whether they are accurate and complete. - 7) According to the information and explanations given to us: - a) According to information and explanations given to us and records of the Company examined by us on a test check basis, the Company has not been regular in depositing undisputed statutory dues, including Provident Fund, Employees State Insurance, Income Tax, Goods and Service Tax, Custom Duty, Cess and other material statutory dues with the appropriate authorities.
-On the basis of the audit procedures followed, test checks of the transaction and the representation from the Management, there are no undisputed amounts payable in respect of aforesaid material statutory dues as at 31 March 2021, which were in arrears for a period of more than six months from the date they became payable except statutory dues of erstwhile PPIL referred to in Note 45a of the standalone financial statements. - b) On the basis of our examination of the documents and records of the Company, there are no dues of Income Tax, Goods and Service Tax, Customs Duty, and Cess as at 31 March 2021 which have not been deposited on account of a dispute, except as enumerated herein below which are pending before respective authorities as mentioned there against:
+We have not, made a detailed examination of the records with a view to determine whether they are accurate and complete. - According to information and explanations given to us and records of the Company examined by us on a test check basis, the Company has generally been regular in depositing undisputed statutory dues, including Provident Fund, Employees State Insurance, Income Tax, Goods and Service Tax, Custom Duty, Cess and other material statutory dues with the appropriate authorities except few cases of delays.
+On the basis of the audit procedures followed, test checks of the transaction and the representation from the Management, there are no undisputed amounts payable in respect of aforesaid material statutory dues as at 31 March 2022, which were in arrears for a period of more than six months from the date they became payable except statutory dues of erstwhile PPIL referred to in Note 46a of the standalone financial statements. - b) According to information and explanations given to us and on the basis of our examination of the documents and records of the Company, there are no dues of Income Tax, Goods and Service Tax, Customs Duty, and Cess as at 31 March 2022 which have not been deposited on account of a dispute, except as enumerated herein below which are pending before respective authorities as mentioned there against: